Moura – all heart and coal

 The quality of life rings true in Moura – hard working people who know how to have fun at the end of the week make the most of their surroundings.

 For almost six decades, coal mining has been pivotal to the town.
-Entering from either the south or east the huge open cut pits can be seen from the highway.
-There are no mine tours on offer but interested spectators can get a bird’s eye view from the viewing platform on Gibihi Road.
+There are no mine tours on offer, however entering from either the south or east, the huge open cut pits can be seen from the highway.

 Every fortnight, it’s non-stop auction action at the cattle sale yards.
 A spell-binding experience for the uninitiated, things happen fast as a sea of Akubra hats huddle together, their wearers listening intently to the calls and gabble of the auctioneer.